-- NOTE: 1.
-This table applies when CKE{n-1} was HIGH and CKE_n is HIGH (see Truth Table 2) and after tXSR has been met (if the previous state was self refresh). - 2.
-This table describes alternate bank operation, except where noted; i.e., the current state is for bank n and the commands shown are those allowed to be issued to bank m (assuming that bank m is in such a state that the given command is allowable).
+1. This table applies when CKE{n-1} was HIGH and CKEn is HIGH (see Table 9 on page 41) and Notes: after ^tXSR has been met (if the previous state was self refresh).

+- 2. This table describes alternate bank operation, except where noted; that is, the current state is for bank n and the commands shown are those allowed to be issued to bank m (assuming that bank m is in such a state that the given command is allowable).
 Exceptions are covered in the notes below. - 3.
-Current state definitions: - Idle: The bank has been precharged, and ^tRP has been met. - Row Active: A row in the bank has been activated, and 'RCD has been met.
-No data bursts/accesses and no - register accesses are in progress. - Read: A READ burst has been initiated, with auto precharge disabled, and has not yet terminated or - been terminated. - Write: A WRITE burst has been initiated, with auto precharge disabled, and has not yet terminated - or been terminated. - Read w/Auto - Precharge Enabled: Starts with registration of a READ command with auto precharge enabled, and ends when 'RP - has been met.
-Once 'RP is met, the bank will be in the idle state. - Write w/Auto - Precharge Enabled: Starts with registration of a WRITE command with auto precharge enabled, and ends when 'RP - has been met.
-Once tRP is met, the bank will be in the idle state.
+Current state definitions:

+Idle: The bank has been precharged, and ^tRP has been met.

+- Row active: A row in the bank has been activated, and ^tRCD has been met.
+No data bursts/accesses and no register accesses are in progress. - Read: A READ burst has been initiated, with auto precharge disabled, and has not yet terminated or been terminated. - Write: A WRITE burst has been initiated, with auto precharge disabled, and has not yet terminated or been terminated. - Read w/auto Starts with registration of a READ command with auto precharge precharge enabled: enabled, and ends when ^tRP has been met.
+After ^tRP is met, the bank will be in the idle state. - Write w/auto Starts with registration of a WRITE command with auto precharge precharge enabled: enabled, and ends when ^tRP has been met.
+After ^tRP is met. the bank will be in the idle state. - 4.
+AUTO REFRESH, SELF REFRESH, and LOAD MODE REGISTER commands may only be issued when all banks are idle.